Pubic lice and body lice

 Pubic lice infestation is treated with insecticide specially formulated to be used on the human body.
 It kills the pubic lice.
 The whole body should be treated, twice - seven days apart.
 You should avoid getting insecticides in the eyes.

-You should apply the lotion or cream to all your body, including the scalp.
+Application.
+You should put the lotion or cream on all your body, including the scalp.
 This is because the lice can spread and affect many parts of your body and sometimes even the scalp.
 You should pay particular attention to hairy parts of your body, especially to pubic hair, hair around your back passage (anus), beards, moustaches and eyebrows.
 Note: this advice is based on national guidelines and may be different to what is said on the insecticide packet.
-The packet may say only apply from the neck down - but experts recommend that the whole body be treated (taking care to avoid getting the insecticide in the eyes).
+The packet may say only put on from the neck down - but experts recommend that the whole body be treated (taking care to avoid getting the insecticide in the eyes).

-An average adult needs about 100 ml of lotion or 20-30 g of cream to apply to the whole body.
+Dosage.
+An average adult needs about 100 ml of lotion or 20-30 g of cream to cover the whole body.

-Apply lotion or cream to cool, dry skin.
-If you have a hot bath or shower, wait until the skin cools down and is fully dry before applying.
+Dry skin.
+Put lotion or cream on cool, dry skin.
+If you have a hot bath or shower, wait until the skin cools down and is fully dry before putting on.

-If you wash any part of your body during the treatment period, you should reapply the lotion or cream again to the washed areas.
+Reapplication.
+If you wash any part of your body during the treatment period, you should put the lotion or cream on the washed areas again.

 Body lice treatment

-Because body lice mainly live in clothing and bedding, applying treatment to the skin is less important.
+Because body lice mainly live in clothing and bedding, putting treatment onto the skin is less important.
 The main treatment is directed at destroying the nits and lice in clothing and bedding.
 This can be achieved by laundering in hot water (at least 55°C), ironing with a hot iron, drying in a hot dryer or dry cleaning.
-If there are lots of lice present an insecticide may need to be applied directly to the body.
+If there are lots of lice present you may need to use an insecticide on the body.

 Clothing and bedding are sometimes treated with insecticide if there is an outbreak in a community.